Dynamical low-noise microwave source for cold-atom experiments: System Design

 For the amplification of the pulse path, a water-cooled $40\,$W amplifier \textit{Microwave Amps AM43} is employed.
-The amplifier in the dressing path is a \textit{Kuhne KU PA 640720-10 A} with an output power of $10\,$W. The amplifier in the dressing path can be power stabilized by branching off $-20\,$dB of the microwave power after the amplifier with a directional coupler \textit{MCLI C39-20}.
-For the feedback loop, the actual power is measured with a fast tunnel diode \textit{Herotek DT4080}, and controlled by a mixer \textit{Mini Circuits ZMX-8GLH}.
-The pulse path contains a -30 dB dual directional coupler \textit{RF-Lambda RFDDC2G8G30} for monitoring the output power and the power that is reflected from the antenna.
-A sample-and-hold long-term stabilization of the pulse power could be a further improvement of this system.
+The amplifier in the dressing path is a \textit{Kuhne KU PA 640720-10 A} with an output power of $10\,$W. The pulse path contains a $-30\,$dB dual directional coupler \textit{RF-Lambda RFDDC2G8G30} for monitoring the output power and the power that is reflected from the antenna.
+A $-20\,$dB directional coupler \textit{MCLI C39-20} after the dressing amplifier allows for monitoring the dressing power.
 For addressing the atoms, the microwave frequency is coupled to free space by an impedance-matched, open-ended waveguide.
 In the following section, the performance of the described microwave source is evaluated.